 Did you know that Horticulture in England employs almost 860,000 people, with the landscaping industry alone contributing £3 billion to the UK economy?
 There are many specialist areas of Horticulture that Writtle can support you in starting an exciting new career in or if you are already in the industry they can support you to develop your skills to progress.

-Skills, experience and qualifications can all make you stand out to potential employers as you progress your career, so why not consider the best of both worlds with a Horticulture Apprenticeship, to give you a mix of on- and off-the-job learning at the same time as a nationally recognised qualification and earning a wage.
+Skills, experience and qualifications can all make you stand out to potential employers as you progress your career, so why not consider the best of both worlds with a Horticulture or Sports Turf Apprenticeship, to give you a mix of on- and off-the-job learning at the same time as studying and earning a wage.

 Typically our apprentices attend College one day per week during term-time and work for their employer 4 days per week.
 During your College day you will develop your underpinning knowledge and then your learning will continue with on-the-job training in the workplace, with regular support visits from your Training Officer.